Teen Girls in Technology

 Did you know?

-If you would like to get involved with TGI Tech, for more information please contact sooraya.williams@ywcaatlanta.org
+If you would like to get involved with or learn more about TGI Tech please contact sooraya.williams@ywcaatlanta.org.